jvo203/fits_web_ql/README.md

 http://jvo.nao.ac.jp/~chris/fitswebql.html

 The Rust version is now in a maintenance mode.
-A new C/C++ cluster version --- scaling to over 1TB-large files --- is also in development: https://github.com/jvo203/FITSWebQL
+A new C/C++ cluster edition - scaling to over 1TB-large files - is also in development: https://github.com/jvo203/FITSWebQL

 ![Alt text](fits_web_ql.jpeg?raw=true "FITSWebQLv4")